 29.02.12.
 Cranmer Sq view, serial quake damaged, boarded, Cranmer Court, Kilmore St / Montreal St. Cranmer Court would be demolished, Oct-Nov 2012 after heritage protests

-Kilmore St: I trekked past Cranmer Court ghost, which would be demolished Oct-Nov 2012, after heritage protests.
-I cut back to the red zone, steel mesh fence cordon & looked at Crowne Plaza Hotel ghost, a demolition in progress.
-Steel mesh fence cordon, hand-written sign:
+Kilmore St: I trekked past Cranmer Court ruin which would be demolished in October-November 2012 after heritage-protests.
+I then returned to the red-zone steel-mesh-fence-cordon & looked at Crowne Plaza Hotel ruin, a demolition-in-progress.
+A steel-mesh-fence-cordon hand-written sign:

 Cafe